SimplyRETS/simplyretswp/readme.txt

 == SimplyRETS Pages ==

-**Note: SimplyRETS pages are no longer the recomended way of creating** **listing pages.
+**Note: SimplyRETS pages are no longer the recommended way of creating** **listing pages.
 Instead, we recommend creating a regular WordPress Page** **and using the short-codes directly.**